dmatelokoh/chinook-analytics-portfolio/python-case-studies/04_purchase_timing_frequency.md

 > Structure for a Jupyter notebook: markdown headers explaining each step, then the code, then the output.
 Follow clean visualization standards: title, axis labels, and a source note.
 Comments should explain *why*, not just *what*.
 Use descriptive variable names.

 **References**
-> I've attached my SQL Case Study 2 write-up as context for the business question and the level of analytical depth I'm looking for.
+> Use the attached SQL Case Study 2 write-up and example prompt as style guides — match the analytical depth and business framing, not just the technical output.

 **Audience**
-> This notebook will be reviewed by hiring managers evaluating my analytical thinking.
-The code should be readable, the visualization should tell a clear story, and the output should connect back to the business question.
+> The output will be reviewed by a non-technical marketing director and their team.
+Column names, chart labels, and any printed summaries should be immediately understandable without a technical background.

 **Evaluate**
 > I'll check the first draft for: correct interval calculation (first invoice excluded, no off-by-one errors), a histogram that reveals the shape of the distribution, and whether the output actually helps answer the question — does this look organic, seasonal, or artificial?